Mehrpouya/PhD/_posts/2016-01-18-governmentality.md

 **Statistics** comes from 17th century German notion of a science of states.

+Porter 1986, discussed the relationship between statistics and standardisation Anthony Hopwood
+>numbers, and the specialist knowledges and professional techniques associated with them "can become implicated in the creation of a domain where technical expertise can come to dominate political debate"

+Following from Hopwood argument then Rose goes on to look at the analysis of the numericization, Cline Cohen implies that numericization happens because of the "ordering capacity" of the numbers through
+1. "Bond of uniformity"
+2. unlike orders to come together, like weather of London and New York.
+3. Numbers can be stabalising, for example velocity can be decomposed to time and distance, population growth to fertility and mortality.
+4. Numbers can be used for developing probability and measuring risks.

 ##To follow:
 - **Cline Cohen, Calculating People, book**